25th July 2016

 A good family day out needs to be within a two hour radius of where we live, relatively cheap, engaging, and preferably multi-generational fun.

 There is tonnes for both children and adults to enjoy at the Tower.
-Free audio guides are available with a child-friendly commentary; the NEW animated pre-show will engage and entertain kids and adults alike; our RIB ship simulator will challenge the kids to hone their sailing skills; and the glass floor is a hit with just about everyone, young or old!
+The NEW animated pre-show will engage and entertain kids and adults alike; our RIB ship simulator will challenge the kids to hone their sailing skills; and the glass floor is a hit with just about everyone, young or old!
 Read more about the Tower experience here.

 Is there anything that would put you off from visiting?